Most AI training platform comparisons miss what matters.

 - Steady project availability following their 2023 client expansion

-- Hourly billing that eliminates piece-rate compensation uncertainty
+- Hourly billing eliminates piece-rate compensation uncertainty

 - Weekly payments with same-day Friday payouts through Wise